The Best Home Saunas of 2023

 • Add-ons: Some personal saunas include a folding chair, while others include things like foot-warming pads for extra comfort.

 If used sensibly, saunas are inherently safe.
 Most people will start to dehydrate after 20 minutes, so a half hour is a common limit.
 Although saunas can be very relaxing, it is not safe to sleep in one.
-Timers that turn the sauna off after a set time period are especially helpful if you think you might doze off.
+Timers that turn the sauna off after a set time period are especially helpful if users think they might doze off.

 A number of safety certifications are possible, usually related to electrical systems.
-ETL and UL are independent organizations recognized by the Occupational Safety and Health Administration (OSHA).
+ETL and UL are independent organizations recognized by the Occupational Safety and Health Administration (OSHA) and are sometimes cited in reference to saunas.
 Some sauna manufacturers comply with the Restriction of Hazardous Substances Directive (RoHS).
 CSA is one of the leading Canadian safety organizations, while CE is the European safety standard.
 Although all reflect a commitment to current requirements, certification is largely voluntary.
 Some manufacturers may choose not to test because of the costs involved.

 FAQs

-The sections above will have provided a good deal of valuable information, but you might still have some unanswered questions.
+The sections above will have provided a good deal of valuable information, but there might still be some unanswered questions.
 Read on to learn the answers to some of the most commonly asked questions about home saunas.

 Q. How do I install a home sauna?

-Without knowing the model and where it is to be installed, unfortunately it’s impossible to offer advice.
-Many are within the abilities of DIY enthusiasts.
-Others may need the services of a professional.
+Without knowing the model and where it is to be installed, it’s impossible to offer specific advice.
+Installing a sauna may be within the abilities of some DIY enthusiasts.
+Other saunas may require the services of a professional.
 It’s important to fully investigate the requirements of the chosen sauna at the outset.

 Q. Which type of sauna is better, infrared or steam?

 A steam sauna creates sweat on the skin’s surface, whereas the heat from infrared penetrates further.
 Some claim this provides better muscle relief and detoxification.
 However, medical opinion does vary, and for some people nothing beats a traditional sauna experience.
-Claiming one is “better” is difficult to justify, so it is very much a decision for the individual.
+Saying one is “better” than the other is difficult to justify, so the best sauna is very much a personal decision.

 Q. Does a home sauna need ventilation?